 Classic vs Conversational Forms – Uplup Form Guide

-Uplup offers two distinct form presentation modes: Classic and Conversational.
-This guide explains the differences between them and helps you choose the right mode for your specific use case.
+Uplup offers two form layouts: Classic (“All on one page”) and Conversational (“One at a time”).
+This guide explains the differences and helps you choose the right layout when creating your form.

 Table of Contents